WordPress/gutenberg/packages/components/src/dropdown/README.md

 # Dropdown

 Dropdown is a React component to render a button that opens a floating content modal when clicked.

-This components takes care of updating the state of the dropdown menu (opened/closed), handles closing the menu when clicking outside and uses render props to render the button and the content.
+This component takes care of updating the state of the dropdown menu (opened/closed), handles closing the menu when clicking outside and uses render props to render the button and the content.

 ## Usage